 Deal five cards to each player clockwise - three, then two (or two, then three) in rotation, to the left, beginning with the player on the left.
 After the deal is completed, the next card is turned over to indicate trump.

 Robbing the Trump

-The player holding the ace of the trump suit may exchange any card in his hand for the turned card.
-If the player does not choose to make this exchange, he must ask the dealer to turn down the trump card, thus announcing who holds the ace (otherwise that player's ace becomes lowest trump, even if it is the ace of hearts).
-If an ace is turned, the dealer may discard at once and take the ace into his hand after the first trick, or may play with his original hand, announcing this intention.
+The player holding the ace of the trump suit may exchange any card in their hand for the turned card.
+If the player does not choose to make this exchange, they must ask the dealer to turn down the trump card, thus announcing who holds the ace (otherwise that player's ace becomes lowest trump, even if it is the ace of hearts).
+If an ace is turned, the dealer may discard at once and take the ace into their hand after the first trick, or may play with their original hand, announcing this intention.

 Object of The Game

 The goal is to accumulate the most chips by winning tricks.

 The player on the dealer's left leads any card.
 Each player, in turn, must follow suit if possible, or trump.
 If unable to follow suit, a player may play any card.

 When a lower trump is led, a player is not required to follow suit with the five or jack of trumps or the ace of hearts.

 A trick containing a trump is won by the highest trump played.
 Any other trick is won by the highest card of the suit led.
 The winner of each trick leads next.

 The side taking three or four tricks scores 5 points; five tricks, 10 points.
 An alternative system is that each trick counts 5 points, and the score of the side taking the fewest tricks is deducted from that of the side taking the most tricks.
 Thus, three tricks count 5; four tricks, 15; five tricks, 25 points; 45 points is game.